firstdraft/appdev-lessons/lessons/string.md

 </div>

-When you are done experimenting, feel free to close the GitPod project window.
-We will open another project momentarily and only one GitPod tab will limit confusion.
+When you are done experimenting, feel free to close the Gitpod project window.
+We will open another project momentarily and only one Gitpod tab will limit confusion.

 #### ASCII Codes